Xcraft-Inc/shellcraft.js/README.md

 ✤ callback ()

-The callback must be called as soon as the extension is registered.
+The callback must be called when the extension is registered.

 ##### Example